 \subsection{Drinfeld $A$-modules and $L$-series}

-In the present paper, we focus on the special values of such $L$-series in positive characteristic whose construction is due to Goss \cite{Goss2}.
+In the present paper, we focus on the special values of an analogue of aforementioned $L$-series in the positive characteristic case whose construction is due to Goss \cite{Goss2}.
 Let $\mathbb{F}_q$ be the finite field with $q$ elements and $\theta$ be an independent variable over $\mathbb{F}_q$.
-We define $A$ to be the set of polynomials of $\theta$ with coefficients in $\mathbb{F}_q$ and $A_{+}$ to be the set of monic polynomials in $A$.
-Let $K$ be the function field of $A$ and $K_{\infty}$ be the completion of $K$ at the infinite place with respect to the norm $|\cdot|_{\infty}$ normalized so that $\inorm{\theta}=q$.
+We define $A$ to be the set of polynomials in $\theta$ with coefficients in $\mathbb{F}_q$ and $A_{+}$ to be the set of monic polynomials in $A$.
+Let $K$ be the fraction field of $A$ and $K_{\infty}$ be the completion of $K$ at the infinite place with respect to the norm $|\cdot|_{\infty}$ normalized so that $\inorm{\theta}=q$.
 We also set $\CC_{\infty}$ to be the completion of a fixed algebraic closure of $K_{\infty}$.